 Despite the fact that the forms of electronic payments can be different (payment using a bank card, Internet banking system, payment terminal, SMS, etc.), from the point of view of US law, all this is the same operation: money transfer funds.
 Money transfer services are provided by an operator — a bank, an owner of payment terminals, etc. The operator, in turn, uses the services of one of the online payment systems — Visa, MasterCard, PayPal, etc.

 The principle of operation of electronic payment systems is the same.
 In one way or another, the payer deposits funds into his account.
 As a result, a balance is formed on his account, within which the payment can be made.
 Then, using the operator-provided interface, the payer specifies how much should be transferred and who should receive it.
-As a result, a payment order is formed, with the help of which the operator instructs the payment system to make a non-cash money transfer.
-The main problem of electronic payments: how to make sure that the payment order was made by the payer and not by someone pretending to be him?

 How online payment process is conducted?

 Different forms of digital payments have their nuances.
 When using a bank card, the payer transfers funds from his bank account.
-The card is the “key” for accessing the bank account and can be used for payment in two ways: using a special terminal (at an ATM or cash desk of a store) and using a website.
-When paying through the terminal, the identity of the payer is confirmed by himself, and the card (more precisely, the information recorded on its magnetic stripe or chip) and the PIN code, which no one knows except the payer.
-When paying through the website, payment confirmation is the information imprinted on the card (card number, holder name, expiration date, and CVC/CVV confirmation code), which the payer must enter in the appropriate fields of the web form.
-In this case, the CVC/CVV code is a password that no one but the payer should know.
+The card is the “key” to gaining access to the bank account and can be used for payment in two ways: using a special terminal (at an ATM or cash desk of a store) and using a website.
+When paying through the terminal, the identity of the payer is confirmed by themselves, and the card (more precisely, the financial information recorded on its magnetic stripe or chip) and the PIN code, which no one knows except the payer.

 In remote banking systems (RBS), different forms of payments are available to the client: